By James Harvey McClintock in 1913.

 The Grand Central pump was modeled after those that had proved successful in the Virginia City section and is said to have cost $300,000.
-It was of the Cornish type, with an immense wooden pump rod, operated by a massive walking beam that reared about thirty feet above its foundation.
+It was of the Cornish type, with an immense wooden pump rod operated by a massive walking beam that reared about thirty feet above its foundation.

 Fortunes of Ed Schieffelin

 A description of him, written about 1876, tells that he was “about the queerest specimen of human flesh ever seen, about 6 feet 2 inches in height, with black curly hair that hung several inches below his shoulders.
 His long, untrimmed beard was a mass of unkempt knots and mats.
-His clothing was worn out and covered with patches of deerskins, corduroy and flannel and his old slouch hat, too, was so pieced with rabbit skin that very little of the original felt remained.
+His clothing was worn out and covered with patches of deerskins, corduroy, and flannel, and his old slouch hat, too, was so pieced with rabbit skin that very little of the original felt remained.
 Although only 27 years of age, he looked at least forty.”
-It was about that time that Schieffelin had temporary service with the army as a scout, but in 1877 he was again punching a burro in the hills of Southern Arizona.
+It was about that time that Schieffelin had temporary service with the army as a scout, but in 1877, he was again punching a burro in the hills of Southern Arizona.

 It is probable that riches brought little pleasure to Schieffelin and that never again was he as happy as in his Arizona days.
 His brother died while still in possession of his share of the return from the mines and left his money to relatives.

 Ed gave away large sums to old friends and to his family connections and lost much in speculations that proved him a very bad businessman indeed.
-Dissatisfied with civilization, he moved from the home he had established in New Jersey, left his wife in California and again started out as a prospector, though on a rather elaborate scale.
-He bought a small stern-wheel steamer and for a summer prospected the bars of the Yukon River in Alaska
+Dissatisfied with civilization, he moved from the home he had established in New Jersey, left his wife in California, and again started out as a prospector, though on a rather elaborate scale.
+He bought a small stern-wheel steamer and, for a summer, prospected the bars of the Yukon River in Alaska.

 In May 1897, his body was found in a cabin near Canonville, Oregon, death having come suddenly of heart disease.
-When his will was opened it was found that his thoughts had ever lingered with Arizona, for there was a direction that he was to be buried in the garb of a prospector together with his old pick and canteen, near the mines he had discovered.
-The wish was carried out and burial was on a lonely granite point, several miles west of Tombstone, where he had made his camp at the time of his discovery.
+When his will was opened, it was found that his thoughts had ever lingered with Arizona, for there was a direction that he was to be buried in the garb of a prospector together with his old pick and canteen near the mines he had discovered.
+The wish was carried out, and burial was on a lonely granite point several miles west of Tombstone, where he had made his camp at the time of his discovery.

 The monument, of cemented rock, is sixteen feet high and rests upon a foundation twenty feet square and, though out of the path of travel, can be seen from the car windows of the Fairbank-Tombstone train.
-Upon it is a simple inscription: “Ed Schieffelin; died May 12, 1897, aged 49 years 8 months; a dutiful son; a faithful husband; a kind brother; a true friend.”
+Upon it is a simple inscription: “Ed Schieffelin; died May 12, 1897, aged 49 years eight months; a dutiful son; a faithful husband; a kind brother; a true friend.”